-We’ll cover the pros and cons of each platform including if personal or business has the best reach, if you can keep a business profile private, which is best for hashtag research and analyzing your posts performance.
+We’ll cover the pros and cons of each option, including if personal or business has the best reach, if you can keep a business profile private, which is best for hashtag research and analyzing the performance of your posts.

 Can you make a business account private?

 You cannot make a business account private.
 If you switch to a business account, people will be able to see all of your pictures.